How do I enter a civil partnership and how does it differ from marriage?

 But what exactly is a civil partnership, and how does it differ from marriage?
 If you’re considering formalising your commitment to your significant other, but don’t want to get married, then a civil partnership might offer the ideal solution.
-Graysons’ civil partnership solicitors in Sheffield and Chesterfield answer some of the most frequently asked questions about civil partnership.
+Graysons’ civil partnership solicitors in Sheffield, Chesterfield and Hathersage answer some of the most frequently asked questions about civil partnership.

 What is a civil partnership?

 Just like being married, a civil partnership is a legally binding arrangement that gives the couple certain benefits that are not extended to people who are cohabiting.
 Many people view a civil partnership as a “soft” option to getting married.
 This couldn’t be further from the truth.
 A civil partnership should be entered into with the same caution and consideration as a marriage.
 And, just like a marriage, it should ideally be viewed as a lifetime commitment.
 A marriage lawyer, such as Graysons’ team of marriage solicitors in Sheffield, Chesterfield and Hathrsage will be able to advise on the legal differences between marriage and civil partnerships.

 How do I legally enter into a civil partnership?

 How you enter a civil partnership is different from marriage.
 A marriage is formed by vows, whereas you enter a civil partnership by signing a civil partnership agreement.
 However, much of the formalities are very similar.